 Gather your information

-**NEW** You will need to submit a photo of your installation or proposed location before a permit can be issued.
-In order to avoid delays in permit processing, it is recommended that you attach the photo when applying online.
-You may also submit a photo via email if you are unable to submit one when you apply.
+In order to avoid delays in permit processing, it is recommended that you attach the photos when applying online.
+You may also submit them via email if you are unable to submit them when you apply.
+If you need assistance with this requirement, please contact us.

 Apply for a Healthy Businesses permit